 Include pomegranates and pomegranate juice in your diet.
 However, some commercial makes have high sugar!
 To clarify, they have anti-inflammatory and antioxidant properties.

-Moreover, eat four or five small meals daily to keep a steady supply of protein and carbohydrates available for proper muscle function.
+Moreover, eat four or five small meals daily to maintain a steady supply of protein and carbohydrates for proper muscle function.
 If the body does not have enough fuel for energy, it will rob the essential nutrients from muscles, causing muscle wasting and pain.

 Also, drink plenty of liquids to help flush out toxins.
 The best choices are bottled or filtered water as well as herbal teas.
 Besides, fresh vegetable juices supply the necessary vitamins and minerals.

 An essential facial can include a combination of the following treatments: Exfoliation, deep cleanse with or without extractions, microdermabrasion, iontophoresis and ultrasound vitamin infusion and a facial massage.

 Furthermore, limit the consumption of green peppers, aubergines, tomatoes and white potatoes (sweet potatoes are acceptable).
 These foods contain “solanine”, which interferes with the muscles’ enzymes and may cause pain and discomfort.

 Do not eat red meat, dairy products, or other foods high in saturated fats.
 Saturated fats raise cholesterol levels, interfere with circulation, promote inflammation, and increase pain.
 Also, avoid fried foods, processed foods, shellfish, dairy foods, and white flour products such as bread and pasta.

 Do not consume any caffeine, alcohol, or sugar.
 Sugar in any form promotes fatigue, increases pain, and disturbs sleep.
 If these substances have been a regular part of the diet, symptoms may worsen for a short period due to the “withdrawal” effect.